talsma-ict/context-propagation/context-propagation-api/README.md

 ### Context Manager

-Manages contexts by initializing and maintaining an active context value.
+Manages contexts by activating and maintaining an active context value.

-Normally it is not necessary to interact directly with individual context managers.
+Normally, it is not necessary to interact directly with individual context managers.
 The api detects available context managers and lets you capture a [_snapshot_](#context-snapshot) of **all** active contexts at once.